idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/getting-started-with-containers.md

 * **Complexity**: Containers add an extra layer of complexity to software development and deployment.
 You need to manage the container runtime, container images, container networking, and container orchestration, which can be challenging if you're not familiar with these technologies.
 * **Debugging difficulties**: Debugging applications in containers can be more difficult than debugging applications on the host system.
 You need to understand how the container runtime and container networking work to troubleshoot issues effectively.
 * **Dependency management**: While containers help manage dependencies by bundling everything an application needs to run, they can also introduce dependency management issues.
 If two containers require different versions of the same library, for example, you'll need to find a way to resolve the conflict.

+While [Docker](https://www.docker.com/) is the most popular container technology, there are other containerization technologies, such as [LXC/LXD](https://linuxcontainers.org/lxd/introduction/), [CRI-O](https://cri-o.io/), and [containerd](https://containerd.io/).
+Each technology has its own strengths and weaknesses, but the basic concept of containerization remains the same: encapsulating applications and their dependencies into a self-contained unit that can run consistently across different environments.

+Containers can be managed using container orchestration platforms like [Kubernetes](https://kubernetes.io/) or [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy/).
+These platforms provide a way to deploy, scale, and manage containers across multiple hosts, making it easier to build and run complex applications.

 ## Running single container applications with `docker`